-Table 3: Response on the use of agricultural information
+Table 3: Response on the Use of Agricultural Information

-Source: Field Data, (2021).
+Source: Field Data, 2021

-Usefulness of agricultural information accessed by smallholder farmers
+Usefulness of Agricultural Information Accessed by Smallholder Farmers

-Smallholder farmers were asked about the usefulness of agricultural information provided to their climate change adaptation.
-Household survey results indicate that majority of the farmers reported that the information is very useful.
-Moreover, 39.1% of the farmers stated that the information provided is useful.
-Those who indicated that the information is neither useful nor not useful constituted 10.3% while those who stated that the agricultural information is fairly useful constituted 4.6%.
+Smallholder farmers were asked about the usefulness of the agricultural information provided regarding climate change adaptation.
+Household survey results indicate that the majority of the farmers confessed that the information was very useful.
+Moreover, 39.1% of the farmers stated that the information provided was useful.
+Those who were unsue about the usefulness of such information constituted 10.3% while those who were of the opinion that the agricultural information was fairly useful constituted 4.6%.
 In contrast, no one said the information was not useful (see Table 4).

-Table 4: Usefulness of agricultural information
+Table 4: Usefulness of Agricultural Information